Mumma6/eitherwise/README.md

 ## Quick guide

-Using eitherwise allows you to write shorter and more expressive code compared to traditional approaches that use if statements to check for null or undefined values.
-Here are three examples:
+This quick guide demonstrates how using the eitherwise library allows you to write shorter and more expressive code compared to traditional approaches that use if statements to check for null or undefined values.

 ### Option guide

 Instead of checking for null or undefined values with if statements, you can use Option to wrap your value and handle the absence of a value in a more expressive way:
+Option is a data type that represents the presence or absence of a value.
+It can be used to handle optional values and prevent runtime errors caused by null or undefined.
+This library comes with utility functions for working with optional values and safely chaining operations that might return an optional value.

 ```javascript
 /** Option*/